 The common data environment (CDE) is a central repository where construction project information is housed.
-Its contents are not limited to assets created in a ‘BIM environment’ and it will therefore include documentation, graphical model and non-graphical assets.
+The contents of the CDE are not limited to assets created in a ‘BIM environment’ and it will therefore include documentation, graphical model and non-graphical assets.
 In using a single source of information collaboration between project members should be enhanced, mistakes reduced and duplication avoided.
+Here we explore the CDE in more detail...

 Why establish a CDE?